 When considering which children should be selected for admission, the Board of Governors will only take into account information detailed on, or uploaded with, the Transfer Application.
-Please note therefore that it is the responsibility of the parents of the applicant to ensure that all information relevant to the criteria is provided alongside the Transfer Application.
+Please note therefore that it is the responsibility of the parents of the applicant to ensure that all information relevant to the criteria is provided on the Transfer Application, or uploaded with it.

-If the School is oversubscribed, places will be allocated in accordance with the following criteria:
+If the School is oversubscribed, there will come a point where a band contains more applicants than there are places available.
+Within that band, the remaining places will be allocated in accordance with the following sub-criteria:

 a) applicants who are children of Members or Attenders of the Religious Society of Friends2;

-c) applicants who have a brother or sister enrolled, or formerly enrolled, at Friends' School Lisburn at, or prior to, the date of transfer; this includes applicants who have a twin, or triplet, sibling already admitted;
+c) applicants who have a brother or sister enrolled in Years 8-14 at Friends' School Lisburn at the date of transfer; this includes applicants who have a twin, or triplet, sibling already admitted;

 d) applicants who are transferring from schools which have contributed pupils to Friends’ School Lisburn within the last 5 years (a list of these is below);

-f) applicants to whom (a) to (e) above do not apply.
+e) applicants to whom (a) to (d) above do not apply.

-If, following the application of the above criteria in order, there comes a point where there are more pupils who meet a particular criterion than there are places available, then the Board of Governors shall decide which of these pupils are to be admitted on the basis of computerised random selection.
-Each pupil will be assigned a number and ranked in numerical order, with number 1 ranked highest.
-Once the admissions threshold of 140 has been reached, second, third, fourth and later preference applicants will be considered only if they meet criteria which are higher up the list than those already provisionally admitted.
+Under each of these criteria, applicants who are entitled to Free School Meals3 will be given preference over others who meet this criterion.
+If, following the application of the above sub-criteria in order, there comes a point where there are more pupils who meet a particular criterion than there are places available then the Board of Governors shall decide which of these pupils are to be admitted on the basis of computerised random selection.

 CONTRIBUTORY PRIMARY SCHOOLS IN THE LAST FIVE YEARS